The College’s hearings are arranged by the Hearings Office within the Office of the Registrar.

 Discipline hearings occur when a Member of the College is alleged to have engaged in professional misconduct or is alleged to be incompetent as defined in the Early Childhood Educators Act, 2007 and the Professional Misconduct regulation under the Act (O. Reg 233/08).

 Discipline hearings are heard by a three-member panel of the Discipline Committee.
 Each panel is comprised of both elected and appointed Council members.
 Most commonly, the matters that come before the Discipline Committee are referred by the Complaints Committee.
 The Early Childhood Educators Act, 2007 requires that hearings conducted by the Discipline Committee generally be open to the public.
 This is an important part of ensuring that the College carries out its mandate in a transparent manner.

-If found guilty of professional misconduct and/or to be incompetent, a member’s Certificate of Registration may be revoked, suspended or made subject to terms, conditions or limitations.
-The Discipline Committee may also reprimand, admonish or counsel a member, impose a fine, and require the member to pay costs.
-Decisions are published below, and further information about matters referred to the Discipline Committee is available on the public register.
+If a Member is found guilty of professional misconduct and/or is found to be incompetent, the Discipline Committee will determine the appropriate penalty.
+It can order that the Member’s Certificate of Registration be revoked, suspended or made subject to terms, conditions or limitations.
+The Discipline Committee may also reprimand, impose a fine, and require the Member to reimburse the College for investigation and hearing costs.

 Disciplinary decisions are listed in alphabetical order according to the Member’s surname.
 The decisions can be found here.